-In June 1997, SFAS No. 130, "Reporting Comprehensive Income," was issued.
-The statement must be adopted by the Company in the first quarter of 1998.
-Under provisions of this statement, the Company will be required to change the financial statement presentation of comprehensive income and its components to conform to these new requirements.
-As a consequence of this change, certain reclassifications will be necessary to previously reported amounts to achieve the required presentation of comprehensive income.
-Implementation of this disclosure standard will not affect financial position or results of operations.
+Effective January 1, 1998, the Company adopted Statement of Financial Accounting Standards (SFAS) No. 130, "Reporting Comprehensive Income".
+Under provisions of this statement, the Company has included a financial statement presentation of comprehensive income to conform to these new requirements.
+SFAS No. 130 requires unrealized gains or losses on the Company's available-for-sale securities, minimum pension liability adjustments and foreign currency translation adjustments, which prior to adoption were reported separately in shareholders' equity to be included in other comprehensive income.
+As a consequence of this change, certain balance sheet reclassifications were necessary for previously reported amounts to achieve the required presentation of comprehensive income.
+Implementation of this disclosure standard did not affect the Company's financial position or results of operations.